-Now, let's take a 3 typical sanitation requirements and see how a schedule affects them.
+Now, let’s take 3 typical sanitation requirements and see how a schedule affects them.

-- You must clean when you change products, especially if allergens are part of the equation.
-If you are running, for example, 5 lines Monday through Friday and you need to convert one of the lines over to peanut-free, then you must shut down that line and clean it.
-This takes that expensive line out of the production mode which means (assuming you need the production) either weekend work or the need to buy more capital.
-If you had an idle line, you could simply set up that line and then shift to it when needed.
-A better schedule can make this happen.
+- You must clean when you change products, especially if allergens are part of the equation.Β If you are running, for example, 5 lines Monday through Friday and you need to convert one of the lines over to peanut-free, then you must shut down that line and clean it.Β This takes that expensive line out of the production model which means (assuming you need the production) either weekend work or the need to buy more capital.Β If you had an idle line, you could simply set up that line and then shift to it when needed.Β A better schedule can make this happen.

-Let's suppose that in you operation, you are running 7 lines for 5 days.
-This means you are using 35 line-days a week.
+Let’s suppose that in your operation, you are running 7 lines for 5 days.Β This means you are using 35 line-days a week.

-So, just looking at sanitation alone, we can see that just changing from 5 day operation to 7 day operation can save capacity and eliminate over-sanitation.
+Thus, looking at sanitation alone, we can see that just changing from 5-day operation to 7-day operation can save capacity and eliminate over-sanitation.